Skip to main content

 }

-Generates bg-primary-50, text-primary-950, border-primary-500, etc. — the tonal contrast automatically flips with the appearance.
+Generates bg-primary-50, text-primary-950, border-primary-500, and similar classes.
+The tonal contrast automatically flips with the appearance.

 How the inversion works